paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 #### Short Title of 1967 Amendment
 Pub.
 L. 90–168, § 1, Dec.
 1, 1967, 81 Stat.
 521, provided: “That this Act [amending this section, sections 175, 262, 264, 268, 269, 270, 511 [now 12103], 3014, 5034, 8014, and 8850 of this title, [section 502 of Title 32](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title32-section502&num=0&edition=prelim), National Guard, and [section 404 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section404&num=0&edition=prelim), Pay and Allowances of the Uniformed Services, enacting sections 3021 [now 10302], 3038, 8021 [now 10305], and 8038 of this title, enacting provisions set out as notes under this section and [section 8212 of this title](./chapter-825-administration.md#section-8212), and amending provisions set out as a note under [section 113 of this title](./chapter-002-department-of-defense.md#section-113)] may be cited as the ‘Reserve Forces Bill of Rights and Vitalization Act’.”

+#### Organizational Realignment With Respect to Office of the Assistant Secretary of Defense for Nuclear Deterrence, Chemical and Biological Defense Policy and Programs; Limitation on Availability of Certain Funds
+Pub.
+L. 119–60, div.
+A, title XVI, § 1635(a), Dec.
+18, 2025, 139 Stat.
+1187, provided that: “(a) Organizational Realignment.—Not later than 45 days after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall take such actions as are required to—“(1) integrate into the Office of the Assistant Secretary of Defense for Nuclear Deterrence, Chemical and Biological Defense Policy and Programs (hereinafter ‘ASD (ND-CBD)’) the authorities, responsibilities, personnel, and resources necessary for executing activities in support of the Under Secretary of Defense for Acquisition and Sustainment’s roles as the Defense Acquisition Executive and Milestone Decision Authority for applicable Major Defense Acquisition Programs as pertains to Department of Defense programs for acquiring, sustaining, and managing—“(A) dedicated nuclear weapons platforms and delivery systems; and “(B) nuclear command, control, and communications (hereinafter ‘NC3’) systems; “(2) ensure the Office of the Assistant Secretary of Defense for Acquisition reassigns sufficient personnel to the Office of the ASD (ND-CBD) to support joint oversight of Major Defense Acquisition Programs for platforms—“(A) capable of employing both conventional and nuclear weapons; and “(B) hosting NC3 systems; and “(3) establish Departmental processes for joint oversight by the Assistant Secretary of Defense for Acquisition and the ASD (ND-CBD) of platforms—“(A) capable of employing both conventional and nuclear weapons; and “(B) hosting NC3 systems.”

+#### Matters Relating to Assistant Secretary of Defense for Special Operations and Low Intensity Conflict
+Pub.
+L. 118–159, div.
+A, title IX, § 907, Dec.
+23, 2024, 138 Stat.
+2031, provided that: “(a) In General.—Not later than one year after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of Defense shall—“(1) using a systematic approach, identify and update relevant policies, processes, and policy guidance of the Department of Defense to fully implement and institutionalize the position of Assistant Secretary of Defense for Special Operations and Low Intensity Conflict (in this section referred to as the “Assistant Secretary”) to ensure that the Assistant Secretary exercises authority, direction, and control of all special-operations peculiar administrative matters relating to the organization, training, and equipping of special operations forces as required under [section 138(b)(2)(A)(i) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section138/b/2/A/i&num=0&edition=prelim), United States Code, including—“(A) special operations budgeting and programming, legislative affairs, operations, personnel, and public affairs activities; and “(B) protocols for participation in decision-making fora of the Department involving special operations forces; “(2) develop a long-term staffing plan for the Secretariat for Special Operations established under [section 139b(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section139b/a&num=0&edition=prelim), United States Code, that incorporates strategic workforce planning principles, including an articulation of the mission of the Secretariat, an identification of critical skill gaps, and a strategy to hire personnel to address such gaps; “(3) produce written departmental guidance to clarify the respective administrative roles of the Under Secretary of Defense for Policy and the Assistant Secretary, including guidance to ensure adequate support for the Secretariat from Washington Headquarters Services, the Office of the Director of Administration and Management, Joint Service Provider, and other administrative offices of the Department; “(4) establish a process for development, coordination, and issuance by the Assistant Secretary of special operations instructions and other Department-wide policies, instructions, directive-type memorandums, or other documents consistent with the responsibilities assigned to the Assistant Secretary; “(5) establish a process for the Assistant Secretary and the Commander of the United States Special Operations Command to monitor the promotions of members of special operations forces and coordinate with the military departments regarding the assignment, retention, training, professional military education, and special and incentive pays of members of special operations forces consistent with the responsibilities assigned to the Assistant Secretary and the Commander; and “(6) establish a Center for Special Operations Analysis to lead special operations-related analysis for the Department and ensure senior civilian and military leaders have adequate analytical support for decision making related to the organization, training, equipping, and employment of special operations forces. “(b) Plan Required.—Not later than 90 days after the date of the enactment of this Act, the Secretary of Defense shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a plan, including appropriate milestones and timelines for completion, for achieving the requirements under subsection (a).”

 #### Principal Deputy Assistant Secretaries To Support Assistant Secretary of Defense for Special Operations and Low Intensity Conflict
 Pub.
 L. 118–31, div.
 A, title IX, § 905, Dec.
 22, 2023, 137 Stat.
 364, provided that: “The Secretary of Defense may appoint two Principal Deputy Assistant Secretaries to report to the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict— “(1) one of whom may be assigned to support the Assistant Secretary in the discharge of responsibilities specified in clause (i) of [section 138(b)(2)(A) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section138/b/2/A&num=0&edition=prelim), United States Code; and “(2) one of whom may be assigned to support the Assistant Secretary in the discharge of responsibilities specified in clause (ii) of that section.”